 Can mature students stay in halls?

 If you’re a mature student heading to university, there is nothing stopping you from applying to live in your university’s halls of residence.
 Being a mature student at university doesn’t necessarily mean you have more or less income to spend on privately renting, so choosing student accommodation where gas, electric and council tax are taken care of may be a preferable option.
 Living in halls also provides 24 hour safety, the opportunity to make new friends and a short commute to university lectures and seminars.

 The misconceptions of living in halls as a mature student

-University halls can sometimes feel overcrowded, with the inevitability of sharing both kitchen facilities and living space.
+University halls can sometimes feel overcrowded and you’ll probably need to share both kitchen facilities and living space.
 While living in halls is ideal for socialising and getting to know your housemates, if you’re someone who prefers a quiet environment, most universities offer studio flats and apartments which means that there will be fewer people sharing common areas.
 Many university rooms now have en-suite bathrooms as standard too – so if you’re fussy about your personal space, you won’t need to worry

 Many mature students worry they won’t find common ground with their younger housemates, but this is largely untrue.
 As long as you make an effort to integrate with those you live with (including possibly attending the odd party!), then the age barrier won’t be as big of a deal as you imagine it is.
 Also, if you’re the eldest in the group, you may find that people begin to look to you for advice – from studying to relationships and even cooking!

 Just because you’re a mature student doesn’t mean you’re past wanting to have fun!
-University is designed to push your boundaries and provide new opportunities, and for many people a big part of the university experience is living in halls.
+University is designed to push your boundaries and provide new opportunities.
+For many people, a big part of the university experience is living in halls.
 No matter the type of halls you choose, it’s guaranteed to be an experience you’ll never forget!

 Student insurance from Endsleigh